TechyTrickster/neocities-site/readme.md

 3. create the topic directory template
 	1. brush up on enough react code to do this
 4. finish documenting all my projects
-5. compress all the hosted images on the site to improve loading times and reduce page memory footprint
+5. ==compress all the hosted images on the site to improve loading times and reduce page memory footprint==
 6. finish writing site inventory script